LoutaniMohammed/page-builder/doc/05_tasks.md

 ## Commits Made

-1. `9858de9` - feat: Migrate from webpack to Vite for Node 18+ support
+1. `9858de9` - Migrate from webpack to Vite for Node 18+ support
-2. `d475ab7` - chore: Update example HTML files to use new Vite dist paths
+2. `d475ab7` - Update example HTML files to use new Vite dist paths
-3. `d116917` - refactor: Remove hardcoded KEDITOR_DEBUG flag
+3. `d116917` - Remove hardcoded KEDITOR_DEBUG flag
-4. `6d7a048` - docs: Update task list with completed migration status
+4. `6d7a048` - Update task list with completed migration status
-5. `fa61159` - fix: Use absolute paths in examples for PHP server compatibility
+5. `fa61159` - Fix absolute paths in examples for PHP server
+6. `3cdefba` - Add CKEditor update task to task list
+7. `1d7d397` - Upgrade from CKEditor 4 to CKEditor 5